 social media, which can create negative self-esteem, jealousy and/or include cyberbullying

 poor diet & exercise, which affect mental health negatively

-How can I protect my kids?
+How can parents protect their kids?

 During adolescence, kids are supposed to start becoming more independent and practicing new social skills, including dating.
 It can be stressful... and sometimes they will fail.

 Give your kids opportunities to try new things and go new places on their own.

 Allow them to fail and learn from their mistakes.